-I also looked in to the individual words used, which helped me better understand the phrase.
+I also looked into the individual words used which helped me better understand the phrase.
 The root word for ‘called’, as in Abram called on the Name of the Lord is קרא, which I learned can be used in several different forms.
 In the form it is used here, it is also used throughout chapter one of Genesis when God is naming his creation: ‘calling the light day’ and so on.
 Interesting.
 So not necessarily called as in; Tom called on Jane, but more; Tom called Jane beautiful.
 Put another way, calling something what it is.

 This phrase ‘calling on the name of the Lord’, in my estimation then, is a proclamation of faith that God is who He reveals Himself to be.
 Put another way, announcing officially or publicly “God is who He says He is!
 Jesus is the Christ!
-I profess my dependence on Him and commit to follow Him.”
+I profess my dependence on Him and commit to following Him.”
 Perhaps not that specifically, but you get the idea.

 In the old testament making sacrifices and observing special holidays was a way to be different from the other people of the earth and in so doing the others could see from afar that these people we’re proclaiming God’s Name.
 Imagine an animal being sacrificed.
 Such an act would not go unnoticed by the neighbors.
 It would be loud.
-The smell, far reaching.
+The smell, far-reaching.
 Like unto it, many of the rhythms of holiday observances and pilgrimages, people about would take notice; ‘There go God’s people.’
 As we adhere to the covenants we proclaim God’s name.